VA Disability Ratings of the Genitourinary System

 - Arterial blood pressure regulation

-Disorders of the genitourinary system include a range of disorders from those that are asymptomatic to those that manifest an array of signs and symptoms.
+Disorders of the genitourinary system include a range of conditions from those that are asymptomatic to those that manifest an array of signs and symptoms.
 Causes for genitourinary disorders can include congenital factors, infectious diseases, trauma, or conditions that secondarily involve the urinary structure.
 However, many veterans experience conditions related to the genitourinary system as a result of service-related injuries or diseases.
 If veterans believe their genitourinary condition was caused or aggravated by their time in service, they should consider filing a claim for VA disability compensation.

 Service Connection for Conditions of the Genitourinary System